Grass Fed Meat – Why Eat It?

 It’s better.
 It’s that simple!

-There are numerous articles around the pros and cons of Grass Fed versus Grain Fed beef and the impact on our Health.
+Grass Fed versus Grain Fed – there are numerous articles around the pros and cons and the impact on our Health.
 The fact that you are reading this may mean that you are considering buying or have bought from The Free Range Butcher and are therefore conscious of how your meat is produced and how this effects your own health.
 We are very conscious of this too and are passionate about free range, grass fed meat.
 Our animals are farmed in the traditional way, they are allowed to roam the paddock and graze as they please; they are also free of antibiotics and hormones.